-(If you are serving a bigger crowd, you can double the recipe and still use a 9×13 pan or use two casserole dishes.)
+(If you are serving a bigger crowd, you can double the recipe and use a 9x13 pan or use two casserole dishes.)

 No sizzling skillet to deliver to the table, but all the great fajita flavors are here and accounted for. 👍

 - The rice for this recipe needs to be already cooked, so please plan accordingly.
 (Here's how I do my perfect steamed brown rice.)

 - I like the long strips of onions, peppers and chicken — like you would see with regular fajitas — but you can dice them if you prefer more bite-size pieces.